In this post, we are going to explore what Erectile Dysfunction (or ED), who it affects, the common causes, medication, and treatments, including CBD.

-If it turns out your Erectile Dysfunction is psychological such as anxiety or stress, depression or PTSD, the good news is that there have been studies on CBD for treating this.
+If it turns out your Erectile Dysfunction is psychological, such as anxiety or stress, depression, or PTSD, the good news is that there have been studies on CBD for managing this.

-Existing preclinical evidence was found to strongly support CBD as a treatment for anxiety, panic, and post-traumatic stress disorder.
-It was found that humans tolerated CBD up to 1500 mg (oral daily dosage) with no negative mood swings or slowing of mental activity.
-Evidence strongly suggests CBD as a treatment for anxiety.
+Existing preclinical evidence strongly supports CBD to manage anxiety, panic, and post-traumatic stress disorder.
+Humans tolerated CBD up to 1500 mg (oral daily dosage) with no negative mood swings or slowing of mental activity.
+Evidence strongly suggests using CBD for anxiety-relief.

-13 other studies have been conducted on CBD as a treatment for depression.
+There have been 13 other studies on taking CBD for depression.
 How many studies is it going to take before the FDA realizes that CBD is helpful in so many ways?

-I can’t speak from a man’s point of view, but I believe more natural treatments need to be prescribed, preferably without nasty, long-lasting and debilitating side-effects.
-Even though some studies have been done, it is hoped that more will continue.
-What is seen, time and again, is people in all age groups are turning away from pharmaceutical drugs to CBD and Medical Marijuana.
+I can’t speak from a man’s point of view, but I believe there is a need for more natural treatments, preferably without nasty, long-lasting, and debilitating side-effects.
+Even though there have been some studies, we hope that more will continue.
+What we see repeatedly, people in all age groups are turning away from pharmaceutical drugs to CBD and Medical Marijuana.